Blog

 All these scenarios are unwelcome, adversarial and unsupportive of the smaller suppliers that the industry relies on so heavily.

 Of course, these scenarios don’t just arise from physical risks like asbestos or, also very commonly, groundworks.
-They can arise from other kinds, too, including the risks from administering complex contracts, or basing appointments on lowest cost, or not allowing enough time for pre-construction activities.
+They can arise from other kinds, too, including the risks from clients altering standard forms of contract in ways that impose uninsurable obligations on contractors. administering complex contracts, basing appointments on lowest cost, or not allowing enough time for pre-construction activities.

 In the case of Beth Revell’s project, the contract negotiations became protracted, ultimately delaying construction and increasing costs across the board at a time of significant inflation.
 Even with a workable compromise, each party lacked trust in the other, which was a less-than-ideal way to kick off a new project.